 Choose a computer

-While you can share your Mac with your kids, doing so involves quite a bit of logistical maneuvering—and not just because of differences in preferred physical setups.
+Although you can share your Mac with your kids, doing so involves quite a bit of logistical maneuvering—and not just because of differences in preferred physical setups.
 For example, you’ll need to decide who gets to use the computer when, and you’ll have to share your Mac’s hard drive with applications and media you may never use.

-Select kid-sized accessories
+Select kid-size accessories

 Follow good ergonomics

 This means using a desk and chair that, together, let your child sit comfortably, with the keyboard at approximately elbow level and the display low enough that the young ones aren’t craning their necks to see.
 (Kids also like to touch screens.
-This is unavoidable, so move the display a bit closer than you might like and get over your aversion to fingerprints—yet another reason to give the kids their own computer!)
+This is unavoidable, so move the display a bit closer than you might like and try to get over your aversion to fingerprints—yet another reason to give the kids their own computer!)

 Protect and clean

 Perhaps the most vulnerable part of a computer is the keyboard.
-It’s nearly impossible for an adult, let alone a small child, to keep dirt, hair, liquids, and other stuff from falling in between the keys.
-I recommend using a keyboard “skin,” a washable, silicone cover, custom fit for particular keyboard models, that keeps such detritus from ever reaching the keys.
+It’s nearly impossible for an adult, let alone a small child, to prevent dirt, hair, liquids, and other stuff from sifting down between the keys.
+I recommend using a keyboard “skin”: a washable, silicone cover, custom-fit for each keyboard model, that keeps such detritus from ever reaching the keys.